PeterShinners/comp/design/overview.md

 Tokens are used for naming everything in Comp.
 There are several rules for valid token names.
-* Tokens must follow the UAX #31 specification for valid tokens.
+* Tokens must follow the UAX #31 specification for valid unicode tokens
   * This matches the behavior of Python and Rust.
 * The `ID_Continue` set is expanded to also include the ascii hyphen.